-There is a wide range of training courses available to help healthcare professionals gain the knowledge, skills and confidence to promote physical activity and empower patients/clients to be more active.
+There is a wide range of training courses available to help health and social care workforces gain the knowledge, skills and confidence to promote physical activity and empower patients/clients to be more active.
 Whether you're a GP, social worker or volunteer befriender, you can learn through free virtual training or e-learning courses.

 Virtual Training Courses

 Learn from a qualified trainer in an interactive session and within your team or as a group.
 These training courses are being delivered virtually online until face-to-face training can be resumed.
 Training sessions could be fitted into a team meeting or run as a stand-alone course.

 1. Active Oxfordshire: Supporting others to be active (1hr, non-clinical, free)

 We can all play a part in enabling others to be more active.
 Whether that's through signposting, discussing benefits or simply encouragement.
 In this interactive online session, we'll cover the importance and benefits of being active, national guidance and tips, free national resources, local opportunities and positive conversation skills.
 Participants will receive a free digital resource pack following the session.